alsharifrakan/Pewlett-Hackard-Analysis/README.md

 ![](images/retirement_titles.png)

-- In the Mentorship_eligibility table that we have created we can notice that
+- In the Mentorship_eligibility table that we have created we can notice that we have 1549 employees who are eligible for the mentorship progam.

 ![](images/mentorship_elegibility.png)